camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 Precision: 0.82 → When the model predicts overload, it’s correct 82% of the time.

-Recall: 0.70 → It catches 70% of actual overload events—decent, but could be improved if missing overloads is costly.
+Recall: 0.70 → It catches 70% of actual overload events.

 F1-score: 0.76 → This score balances precision and recall, providing how well the model identifies overload events without over-predicting.
 Score suggests the model is performing reliably.